victoryang1/DAT-BOS-16/lessons/lesson-12/readme.md

 ***

 ## Independent Practice: Evaluate Random Forest Using Cross-Validation (25 minutes)
-> See ipython notebook for starter and solution code
+> Use the iPython notebooks for [starter](./code/starter-code/starter-code-12.ipynb) and [solution](./code/solution-code/solution-code-12.ipynb) code in this section

 1. Continue adding input variables to the model that you think may be relevant
 2. For each feature:
   - Evaluate the model for improved predictive performance using cross-validation
   - Evaluate the _importance_ of the feature
   -
 3. **Bonus**: Just like the 'recipe' feature, add in similar text features and evaluate their performance.

 **Check:** Each student should improve on their original model (in AUC) either by increasing the size of the model or adding in additional features.